pablolafontaine/personal-website/pages/posts/wsl-arch.md

 and **restart** your machine.

-Second, we have to install the [Linux kernal update package](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi).
+Second, we have to install the [Linux kernel update package](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi).
 Once done, return to PowerShell and enter the command:

 `wsl --set-default-version 2`